BaconZhou/FreeHiCLite/cran-comments.md

 ## R CMD check results

 There were no ERRORs or WARNINGs.
+Only one NOTE

+* checking installed package size ...
+NOTE installed size is 10.9Mb sub-directories of 1Mb or more: doc       4.0Mb extdata   6.4Mb

 ## devtools check results